PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-04 19:10:47
+Last updated: 2024-04-04 19:11:19
-Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves